Xilinx/ml-suite/README.md

 </th>
 </table>

 The Xilinx Machine Learning (ML) Suite provides users with the tools to develop and deploy Machine Learning applications for Real-time Inference.
 It provides support for many common machine learning frameworks such as Caffe, MxNet and Tensorflow as well as Python and RESTful APIs.

+#### The Xilinx ML Suite currently features xDNNv2. xDNNv3 will be available in November 2018. xDNNv3 will bring higher throughput, at lower latency.
+For more information on the benefits of xDNNv3, please see the [whitepaper here] [].

 ![](docs/tutorials/img/stack.png)